Precise FloodWait Handling in Pyrogram: Making sleep_threshold Work as Expected

 - If

-is negative, the exception is always raised (never sleeps). - If
+sleep_thresholdis negative, the exception is always raised (never sleeps). - If

-is zero, the exception is always raised (never sleeps), which is now intuitive and expected. - If
+sleep_thresholdis zero, the exception is always raised (never sleeps), which is now intuitive and expected. - If

-) is less than or equal to the threshold.
+sleep_thresholdis positive, the client will only sleep if the required wait time (amount) is less than or equal to the threshold.
 If the wait time is longer, the exception is raised.

 Why This Matters